The small print!

 During Raids you are expected to be on discord with a working headset.
 You should not be on other voice channels in private groups while you are raiding.

 Guild members are expected to participate in-game and on the forums regularly.
 You have to register on the site under your main character name to be accepted into the guild.
 Any extended absences must be reported to the Guildmaster or an Officer as soon as you are aware of them, there is an 'Availability' forum for you to do this.
 The guild management reserves the right to remove members who are inactive for too long or have not informed the Management Team in advance.

 "Participation in-game" as mentioned above entails participating in raids, instances and group quests.
 However we also appreciate that in order to level your character/alts, you will spend time solo.

 B. Guild Treasury/Funding

 Divine Retribution will maintain a guild treasury for the purpose of funding our crafters, expeditions, raids, equipping members in need.
 All members are welcome to donate a portion of their income to the guild treasury whenever it is convenient for them to do so.
 There are no collections of regularly scheduled guild dues for deposit into the treasury.
-It is also appreciated, if you raid, that you deposit any feasts which can be used in raid in the last tab.
-Alternatively you can put feasts down yourself once in the raid.
+It is also appreciated, if you raid, that you deposit any mats which can be used in raid in the last tabs.

 The last tab contains precious mats and you need an officers permission for taking those.
-They are not for Officer use only - but if they are epic items, then 2 officers must agree that you can have them.
+They are not for Officer use only - but if they are epic gear items, then 2 officers must agree that you can have them.
 They should be used to help gear Raiders, be that providing mats for enchants, or epic items that have dropped in raids.
-However, do not expect to join wanting to raid and use those mats immediately.
-You need to prove your commitment to the Guild before we gear you up so you can move on!
+Gems and enchants are available to any raider, just ask an Officer to get them for you.

 C. Application for Membership